zhaoguolee/bitcoinj/README.md

 - Schnorr signatures
 - Checking if node peers support NODE_XTHIN, NODE_GRAPHENE services
 - aserti3-2d Difficulty Adjustment Algorithm
-- Bitcoin Cash Testnet4
+- Testnet4 support
-- Bitcoin Cash Scalenet
+- Scalenet support
 - Up-to-date hardfork checkpoints

 It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
 It comes with full documentation and some example apps showing how to use it.